 Koh Samet (or Cajeput Island) lies in the Gulf of Thailand, one of the eastern seaboard islands.
-Ko Samet island is part of Rayong province, off the coastline, and is around 220 km southeast of Bangkok.
+Ko Samet is part of Rayong province, off the coastline and is around 220 km southeast of Bangkok.

-There are no cars allowed on Ko Samet Island.
+There are no cars allowed on Ko Samet.
 However, on the mainland Ao Prao Pier, there is a parking service exclusively for hotel guests.
 You can leave your car at the pier and take a ferry or speed boat to Ko Samet.

 Ko Samet belongs to Amphoe Mueang Rayong, the capital district of Rayong province.
 It is the biggest and westernmost of the islands near the coast, approximately 2.6 south of mainland Rayong.
 From north to south perspective, Ko Samet is 6.8 km, although the travel distance from the main tourist pier, Nuan Thip Pier in Ban Phe town to Na Dan Pier in Ko Samet is around 10km.

-In 1981, the Royal Forest Department of Thailand declared Koh Samet island together with nine other small islands, the headland of Khao Laem Ya and 11 kms of Mae Rampeung Beach as a national park.
-This is named the Khao Laem Ya Mu Ko Samet, a marine national park in the Gulf of Thailand, off Rayong province coast, around 180km southeast of Bangkok.
-So as a national park, Koh Samet island and the other identified islands and areas have become under the jurisdiction of the national parks department.
+In 1981, the Royal Forest Department of Thailand declared Koh Samet together with nine other small islands, the headland of Khao Laem Ya and 11 kms of Mae Rampeung Beach as the Khao Laem Ya Mu Ko Samet, a marine park in the Gulf of Thailand, off Rayong province coast, around 180km southeast of Bangkok.
+So as such, Koh Samet island and the other identified islands and areas have become under the jurisdiction of the national parks department.
 In 2013, there were 3 resorts ordered destroyed for being built illegally in the park.
-More than 500 national park officials were deployed to implement the order.
+More than 500 of the national park’s officials were deployed to implement the order.

 Discover Thailand's top must-see destinations & everything you need to know for your next trip to "the land of Smiles".